menaleon/slam-2-diseno/readme.md

-# Multi-SLAM Platform with Visual SLAM
+# Multi-LMS Platform with Visual SLAM

 This project implements a modular platform that allows experimenting with different SLAM (Simultaneous Localization and Mapping) algorithms using monocular videos as input.
 It is designed to be interactive, visually appealing, and extensible.
 It also includes functionality to measure performance metrics such as CPU usage, memory, and execution time.

-Project developed by Jimena León Huertas, student at Tecnológico de Costa Rica (TEC) during the first semester of 2025, as part of the course CE-1114 - Computer Engineering Application Project.
+Project developed by Jimena León Huertas, student at the Tecnológico de Costa Rica (TEC) during the first semester of 2025, as part of the course CE-1114 – Computer Engineering Application Project.

 Special thanks to the advisor MSc.
 Luis Alberto Chavarría Zamora.